-This report is made solely to the Governing Body, in accordance with the College's Articles of Government.
-Our audit work has been undertaken so that we might state to the Governing Body those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the college and the Governing Body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the College's members, as a body, in accordance with the College's Articles of Government.
+Our audit work has been undertaken so that we might state to the College's members those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the College and the College's members as a body, for our audit work, for this report, or for the opinions we have formed.